In this article:

 - You may receive additional benefits.
 Federal student loans offer access to student loan forgiveness programs and income-driven repayment plans (IDRs).
 If you're facing short-term financial difficulty, you may qualify for deferment and forbearance options, which some, but not all, private student loan lenders also offer.

-After you exhaust your federal student loan options, you might consider a private (nonfederal) student loan to cover a funding gap for your education.
+After exhausting your federal student loan options, you might consider filling in the financial gaps with a private student loan.
 Generally, you can apply for private student loans through a bank, credit union, state agency or school.

 2. Investing

-Generally speaking, investing is not what a personal loan is used for.
+Investing usually isn't the best use of personal loan funds.
 Even if you can generate a substantial return on your investment, the interest rates you must pay will cut into or even negate your returns.
 And, the longer you pay on your loan, the more interest you'll pay—something to think about since personal loans typically have repayment terms between one and five years.

 What will you do if your income changes, the market underperforms or another unfortunate circumstance arises?
 It's wise to have a backup plan to cover your loan payments in such cases, or even wiser to avoid taking out a personal loan for investing purposes.